yuanxiaochenAC/EvoAgentX/docs/tutorial/textgrad_optimizer.md

 - `graph`: The workflow graph to optimize
 - `optimize_mode`: The mode of optimization:
-    * "all": optimize prompts and system prompts
+    * "all": optimize both instruction prompts and system prompts
-    * "prompt": optimize only the prompts
+    * "instruction": optimize only the instruction prompts
     * "system_prompt": optimize only the system prompts
 - `executor_llm`: The LLM used to execute the workflow
 - `optimizer_llm`: The LLM used to optimize the workflow